mesgjs/mesgjs/docs/command-line/msjsload.md

 - `<entry>`
   The entry point module or file.
 This can be a `.msjs`, `.esm.js`, or `.slid` file, or a module name.
+- If the entry point is of the form `file.msjs` or `file.esm.js`, the loader will look for a **JavaScript** file, `file.esm.js`.
+It's contents will be included in the resulting output file and executed after all non-deferred modules have loaded (as determined by an `fwait` (feature-wait) on the `@loaded` special feature-promise).
+- If the entry point is of the form `file.msjs`, `file.esm.js`, or `file.slid`, the loader will look for an external, "companion" **SLID** file, `file.slid`.
+It it exists, it will be used to determine any required modules and acceptable versions, and any modules whose loading should be deferred.
+- If the entry point is not of the form `file.msjs`, `file.esm.js`, or `file.slid`, the loader will look for a matching module in the module catalog.
+If found, the loader will generate output to load that module and its cataloged dependencies.
+One or more of the loaded modules should `fwait` on the `@loaded` special feature-promise and begin executing the application logic in its `then` handler.

+## Module Configuration

+Mesgjs modules can be configured in two ways: through an in-source SLID block within the `.msjs` file, or via an external `.slid` file.
+For detailed information on both methods, see the [Mesgjs Module Configuration](../Mesgjs-Module-Configuration.md) document.

 ## USAGE